MStamirski/Wind-prediction/README.md

 It is based on data provided on the website https://map.neweuropeanwindatlas.eu/

+I decided to base the predictions on wind parameters at the moment of prediction in many points with different distances from chosen location, instead of basing on time series.

 Program downloads data from area around chosen coordinates.
 These data consist of wind speed (in m/s) and direction (in degrees) in nodes of gride, distant from each other by 3 kilometers.

 Four periods of prediction are assumed: 1.5 hour, 3 hours, 6 hours and 12 hours.